jimbraithwaite/jim/pages/living-with-cancer.md

 At 17, you are far enough along your mortal coil to have just start thinking, doing and dreaming about the life ahead of you, without little awareness - let alone anxiety - of ones own mortality.
 That rears its head later in one's life.
 I was fast-tracked from the mind of a 17 year old, to 70, without the space (of life) between to reflect, without the wisdom to deal with such thought, and without the comfort of a 'life-lived'.

 Cancer, so far, has been relatively kind to me - physically, at least.

-Mentally it has taken its toll.
+Mentally, perhaps, it has taken more of a toll.

-**Why I wrote this**
+#### **Why I wrote this**

+My memory of this section of my life is poor.
+It takes significant effort to piece together.
+I think my mind has done a decent job at blotting out a lot of the detail of that time.
+A coping mechanism, most likely.

-I think it’s important to document, for sake of recall, important moments in ones life.
+As I've gotten older, I think it becomes important to document the important moments in ones life.